tonethar/IGME-330-Fall-2022/projects/p1-checkpoint-1.md

 ## V. Evaluation / Rubric

-- Grade weight is 2 HW assignments
+- Grade weight is 10% of project 1 (which is 25% of your final course grade)
-- Late submission will not be accepted without prior approval
+- Late submissions will not be accepted without prior approval
 - Rubric (out of 10 points):
   - (-5) points for each missing web component, not using Bulma, missing HTML files
   - (-5) no interface sketch/mockup present on **documentation.html** page
   - (-2) if the hamburger menu and/or navigation system do not function properly
   - (-1) point for each instance of not following code & naming standards detailed in [IGME-330 - Course Code Style Requirements](330-code-style.md)
   - (-1) point for each other unmet requirement
-- This checkpoint is designed to get you started - whcih is usually the hardest thing to do whenever one is faced with a task
+- This checkpoint is designed to get you started - which is usually the hardest thing to do whenever one is faced with a task
 - Once you have come up with your idea - this checkpoint shouldn't take too long to complete - so get 'er done!
 And be sure to meet ALL of the requirements
 - See myCourses dropbox for submission instructions